 SCUP is a catalog system and is very convenient for those who use it, but doing so is not required.
 As the successor to SMS, SCCM can deploy without SCUP.
-Bootstrapper is one supported method and AIP is another.
+Other supported deployment methods include bootstrapper and AIP.

-This documentation is for administrators who are already familiar with managing networked environments via CM; it is not intended to replace the CM documentation.
-For details about CM and SCUP deployment methods, refer to Microsoft’s documentation.
+This documentation is for administrators who are already familiar with managing networked environments via CM. it is not intended to replace the CM documentation.
+For details about using CM and SCUP, refer to Microsoft’s documentation.

 Update ready for distribution

-The SCUP catalogs for 11.x products require the items documented at http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11940.
+The SCUP catalogs for 11.x and DC products require the items documented at http://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=11940.
 In particular, SCUP 5.0 should be used.
 The use of 4.5 throws the error “The update failed SoftwareUpdateRules validation”.

 Note that 11.x SCUP catalogs used to push updates from Win 8 & Windows Server 2012 require the lates version of WSUS v3.0 SP2 (3.2.7600.226) with the latest hotfix .

-The SCUP catalogs for 10.x products requires SCUP 4.5.
+The SCUP catalogs for 10.x products require SCUP 4.5.
 All other requirements are defined by the Microsoft System Center Configuration Manager 2007.

 The following table lists the base software used in Adobe’s lab environment.
 Administrators should refer to Microsoft’s documentation for information on installing and configuring the requisite components.
 Every enterprise environment will be unique, and many configurations are possible.